AdamMeyers/The_Termolator/README_fr.txt

 	INSTALLATION:
 	- Download all Termolator files (main (English) components as well) from Github repo.
-	- The necessary TreeTagger files (by Helmut Schmid 1995, https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) are provided in FR_Termolator/TreeTaggerLinux/.
-After having downloaded the Termolator files, inside TreeTaggerLinux/, run install-tagger.sh
+	- The necessary TreeTagger files (by Helmut Schmid 1995, https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) are provided as TreeTaggerLinux.zip
+	- In order to use the French version of the Termolator, you should you unzip this file, creating a  a TreeTaggerLinux/ subdirectory (under your Termolator directory).
+FR_Termolator/TreeTaggerLinux/.
+Then you should run  install-tagger.sh inside this subdirectory.

 	RUNNING:
 	The expected arguments are: